thursdaybw/BasiqVoyager/web/docs/Phase_7_-_BasiqVoyager_-_Consent_&_Connect_via_the_Consent_UI-blog.md.md

-# A Guide to Integrating the Basiq Consent UI
+# Blog: BasiqVoyager - Consent & Connect via the Consent UI

 In the ongoing development of BasiqVoyager, we've reached a pivotal phase: the integration of the Basiq Consent UI.
 With our API key already secured, we're well-prepared for this next step.
 Here's a detailed breakdown of the process: